narenranjit/the-over-engineered-resume/public/resume.md

 ## Summary

-I thrive at the intersection of product and engineering, leading teams in crafting products so seamless they feel invisible.

-I’ve helped launch multiple 0-1 products, bridging vision and execution by shipping fast and iterating often.
-I’ve scaled organizations through explosive growth and guided them during downturns, with a constant focus on resilience and adaptability.
-I foster engineering cultures where teams take initiative, act with clarity, and embrace risks, knowing that learning fuels growth.
+I thrive at the intersection of product and engineering, building products that captivate through engineering solutions that scale.
+I’ve lead multiple transformative product launches, bridging vision and execution by shipping fast and iterating often.
+Pursuit of excellence should always trump maintaining the status quo and is a trait that I highly value in companies I work for.

+- Proven ability to **scale organizations** during explosive growth as well navigating them through downturns.
+- Deep **product and user focus**, with a hands-on approach and adaptability to wear multiple hats to get things done.
+- Demonstrated success aligning **engineering efficiency** and scalability with long-term business goals.
+- Fostered cultures defined by **collaboration, learning, and grit**, with a strong bias for action.
+- Genuine **passion for programming** and architecting usable interfaces.

 ## Experience